 Ivy can be placed, hanging in s basket, on a shelf and is one of the easiest plants to take care for.
 A member of the evergreen vines, Ivy enjoys warm and humid conditions.
 It requires good lighting so it is best to place it in a proximity to the bathroom window.

-Snake plant, also known as Mother-in-Law’s Tongue is good plant for bathrooms as it enjoys steamy, humid conditions, and is able to thrive in low light.
+Snake plant, also known as Mother-in-Law’s Tongue is a low maintenance houseplant for bathrooms as it enjoys steamy, humid conditions, and is able to thrive in low light.
 The leaves of the plant grow upright and it will not spread over the bathroom.

 Chinese evergreen is a durable plant, which feels good in low or indirect sunlight.
 One of the good plants for bathrooms, which will thrive in warm temperatures and humid conditions